aaronbloomfield/ccc/hws/arbitrage/index.md

 #### Usage

-The different DEX addresses are on the Canvas landing page, in the `arbitrage_config.py` file in Canvas' Files.
+The different DEX addresses are available from the Canvas landing page, in the `arbitrage_config.py` file in Canvas' Files.
 The intent is for you to comment out different DEXes in that file so that you can test it with different pairs.
-The provided [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) does not have the addresses of the six DEXes deployed on the course-wide blockchain, but the version linked to from the Canvas landing page does.
+The version of [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) in the github repo does not have the addresses of the six DEXes deployed on the course-wide blockchain, but the version linked to from the Canvas landing page does.

 Let's assume a standard price ratio of 1:10 (ETH:DDC).
-This means that the arbitrage_config.py file will have lines such as:
+This means that the arbitrage_config.py file might have lines such as:

 ```
 'price_eth': 100.00,